manGoweb/mango-cli/docs/config.md

 ### Sprites

 * `sprites` - an array of objects.
 Each object contains `path` to SVG files (e.g. `src/images/sources/foo/*.svg`) and `name` (a prefix to SVG ids in generated sprites and name of the file)

 ---

+### Buildstamp

+* `buildstamp` - an array of file paths.
+A copy of selected files is made with prefix unique to each build in filename.
+The prefix is available by `#{buildstamp}` in jade and stored in file `dist_folder/buildstamp.txt` for other template engines.
+In development the prefix is empty.

+---